 Another way to wager on college football games is the Over/Under (or totals).
 Totals are the estimated combined points scored between the two teams in a game.

-In this example, oddsmakers predict Alabama and Ohio State will combine to score 70 total points to be scored in a game.
-So, if a college football bettor thinks more than 70 points will be scored in the game, they would bet the Over.
-And if they think less than 70 will be scored, they would bet the Under.
+In this example, oddsmakers predict Georgia and Alabama will combine to score 70 total points to be scored in a game.
+So, if a college football bettor thinks more than 53 points will be scored in the game, they would bet the Over.
+And if they think less than 53 will be scored, they would bet the Under.

 Props: Player performances and much more